robulouski/voidy-bootstrap/README.rst

 responsive, flexible and easily customisable.
 It can be used in single column mode, or responsive 2 column mode with sidebar.

 While the theme provides lots of customisation options, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.
+But that's kind of the idea with this theme -- start with bog standard Bootstrap, then customise as much or as little as you like.

-On larger screens, with the sidebar enabled, it provides a clean and responsive 2 column layout.
+On larger screens, with the sidebar enabled, you get a clean and responsive 2 column layout.
 At the top there's a navbar containing page links, and jumbotron area.
 The default sidebar has category links and a tag-cloud.  `Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.